PassKit/smart-pass-link-from-csv-generator/README.md

 The tool is quite fast - it generated over 600,000 links in less than 7 seconds on a Dual Core MacBook Pro with 16GB RAM.

-_Important: please note that the generated links will only work if you project is set public (figure 1).
-For private projects you can only create passes via the API or Admin Portal._
+_Important: please note that the generated links will only work if you project is set private (figure 1).

 ## How to use (TDLR):
 * Either compile (`go build src/main.go`) yourself or download any of the pre-compiled executables from the `bin` folder (you may need to `chmod 755` to run it).